Johannes7k75/dockform-docs/docs/manifest/volumes.md

   - Labels volumes with `io.dockform.identifier=<docker.identifier>`.
   - Proceeds to sync filesets and run `docker compose up` for applications.
 - **destroy**: discovers all labeled resources for the current identifier and removes them, including volumes (fileset volumes first, then standalone).
-- **prune**: removes labeled resources that are not in your current manifest.
-For volumes, any labeled volume not used by a current fileset is removed.

 Notes:
 - Dockform checks for existing volumes by name; it will not duplicate or rename volumes.